Uganda Gorilla Trekking- Gorilla Safaris- Rwenzori Expeditions

 Note : We Recommend that travelers who wish to visit the gorillas and rwenzoris , your trip should be tailored when your starting with the Mountain gorillas and later explore the Rwenzori mountains with the certified rangers and porters for great safari experiences with the local company that expertise in primates and Rwenzori Trekking.

-Primate Visas to cross borders ( Uganda, Rwanda and Congo)
+Primate Safari Visas to Cross borders ( Uganda, Rwanda and Congo)

-In the Virunga Region, there are mountain gorillas that cross borders without any passport or visa to secure entry into another destinations.
+Mountain gorillas in Virunga Mountains don’t require a visa to cross from Rwanda to Uganda or Uganda to Congo!!
+But you as a gorilla trekker your required to apply for the Visa in advance!
 Virunga Mountains are shared between Uganda , Rwanda and Congo which are all home to the primates like mountain Gorillas , Golden Monkey.
 Mountain Gorillas don’t pay mind to political borders, so populations across the Virungas are relatively fluid.
 Uganda has an edge, however, since Bwindi alone is home to half of the world’s mountain gorillas.

 The mountain gorillas are often found in the undergrowth feeding on the vegetation as they rest and or groom each other.
 The leader of each gorilla family or group is a silver-back which is very protective of the family, if frustrated it will grunt and beat its chest before moving off with the females, offspring and mature males.